edbertw/stocknavigator/README.md

 - **Predictive Analytics:** Forecast prices using advanced RNN (LSTM) models, cache results with Redis for speed and efficiency
 - **Curated Knowledge Base:** Answers are RAG-powered and sourced from the latest market info.
 - **Market Sentiment Analysis** Retrieve real-time market news on the company and analyse underlying sentiment
+- **Application Monitoring** Gain insights to your application's performance and data with Grafana and Prometheus
 ---

 ## 🌱 Contributing